asyncapi/extensions-catalog/CONTRIBUTING.md

-# AsyncAPI Extensions Catalog Contribution Guide
+# Contributing Extensions for AsyncAPI Specification

 AsyncAPI is an evolving language.
 This repository contains the Extensions as well as Pull Requests with suggested improvements and contributions.